thecodecrate/city-state/README.md

 The `city-state` gem offers a straightforward way to retrieve lists of states for any given country and cities for any state.
 It's built on the MaxMind database, making it a reliable source for such data.

+## Compatibility

+This branch (`main`) is compatible with **Ruby 3 and higher**.
+If you are using Ruby 2, please refer to the `v0` branch.

+### Ruby 3 and Higher

+- This is the primary development branch.
+- New features and improvements will be added here.
+- Ensure you have Ruby 3 or higher to use the versions from this branch.

+### Ruby 2 Support

+- For Ruby 2 support, please refer to the `v0` branch.
+- The `v0` branch is in maintenance mode, which means it will only receive bug fixes and will not get any new features.

 ## Installation

 Add the gem to your Gemfile: